Skip to content

 Computes and returns the logarithm of a number num >0> 0 to the base base 1≥ 1.
 Results are rounded down.

-Attempts to specify a non-positive num value or a base less than 11 throw an error with exit code 5: Integer out of expected range.
+Attempts to specify a non-positive num value or a base less than 11 throw an exception with exit code 5: Integer out of expected range.

 Usage examples: